-To disconnect a USB floppy disk drive when your computer is off, skip steps 1 to 8.
+To disconnect a USB floppy disk drive when your computer is off, skip steps 1 to 5.

-- 1 Close all programs accessing the floppy disk drive. - 2 Double-click the Safely Remove Hardware icon on the taskbar.
-The Safely Remove Hardware window appears. - 3 Select the floppy disk drive you want to unplug. - 4 Click Stop.
+- 1 Close all programs accessing the floppy disk drive. - 2 Double-click the Safely Remove Hardware icon on the taskbar. - 3 Select the floppy disk drive you want to unplug. - 4 Click Stop. - 5 Follow the on-screen instructions to remove the floppy disk drive. - 6 Disconnect the floppy disk drive from the computer.